trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 An example collection is available to import, copy this link `https://www.getpostman.com/collections/5507b8404d64566f477c` and use the 'Import From Link' feature in Postman.
 Once imported update the variables in the API Collection with your own tm-api-key as mentioned in [Identity](#identity)

 If you don't have Postman installed, you can get a copy here https://www.postman.com

+## Certificates

+Certificates will be returned as Base64 - https://base64.guru/converter/decode/file and when decoded a PDF.

 ## Integration Testing